Learn how HR leaders prevent workplace burnout and raise their department’s value with Pattyrn’s employee productivity dashboard...

 4. Implement the right digital tools

 In addition to establishing work norms, your digital tools can facilitate how and when you communicate.
-Your employees can use collaboration tools like Slack, Google Hangouts, and Microsoft Teams based on their work styles to help them manage your team and improve their performance.
+Your employees can use collaboration tools like Slack, Google Hangouts, and Microsoft Teams based on their work styles, helping you more easily manage your team and improve their performance.

 Pattyrn’s user-tailored pop-ups can also empower your employees by collecting data across your management tools, then giving you insight into your organization's performance across projects and timelines.

 Digital footprint tools like Pattyrn actively engage your workforce by providing suggestions to improve digital adoption, optimize tool usage, and meet performance expectations with their current resources.
 They’re also designed to help your employees manage workloads by prioritizing based on your specific organizational goals.

 With a digital adoption tool like Pattyrn, you can apply these employee performance improvement suggestions from the gathered data to help your teams work smarter, not harder.
 You also gain insights into how to improve employee performance by directing resources and attention where necessary.

 Finally, these digital tools should help better manage time and encourage employees to find a healthy work-life blend that allows for both personal and professional productivity.